 every day when i open my eyes now

 it feels like a saturday

 all i know is

 like the lift of a curse

 got a whole different person

 no more trudging around

 it's the only way to be

-i cry like a baby. tears flow down my cheeks. i leave them there to breathe while the rest of me exhales a year of held breaths. it's been such a long time of just trying to keep it together. of not being with people. of being stuck inside these four walls. of doing everything for calvin. i think about all the hugs i'll be able to give. the faces i'll be able to pinch. just then, a friend drives by and waves at me, snapping me out of my trance. i suddenly feel lighter. it's gonna be okay, maybe even better. i turn around and head back home. the wind has waned. it's nearly forty degrees. it feels like spring.
+i cry like a baby. tears flow down my cheeks. i leave them there to breathe while the rest of me exhales a year of held breaths. it's been such a long time of just trying to keep it together. of not being with people. of being stuck inside these four walls. of doing everything for calvin. i think about all the hugs i'll be able to give. the faces i'll be able to pinch. just then, the runner drives by and waves at me, snapping me out of my trance. i suddenly feel lighter. it's gonna be okay, maybe even better. i turn around and head back home. the wind has waned. it's nearly forty degrees. it feels like spring.

 Deep in dream comes the whistle of a train.
 It's one of few sounds—plus wind chimes, foghorns and rain—that I don't mind waking to, even at four o'clock in the morning.
 The well-composed symphony of notes, the crescendo, the low rumble and roll of steel wheels on burnished tracks soothes me.
 I imagine myself in one of the cars headed somewhere—almost anywhere—peering out the windows at countryside, cityscape or coast.
 I drift back to sleep again until five or six when I must get up to give Calvin his seizure meds.
 In this house, sleeping in is not a thing.